AI tools can create new images, but who is the real artist? – KION546

 “You could make some guesses if you have enough experience working with these tools,” Shah said.
 “But beyond that, there is no easy or scientific way to really do this.”

-But for all the backlash, there are many people who embrace the new AI tools and the creativity they unleash.
-Searches on Midjourney, for instance, show curious users are using the tool as a hobby to create intricate landscapes, portraits and art.
+For all the backlash, there are many people who embrace the new AI tools and the creativity they unleash.
+Some use them as a hobby to create intricate landscapes, portraits and art; others to brainstorm marketing materials, video game scenery or other ideas related to their professions.

-There’s plenty of room for fear, but “what can else can we do with them?” asked the artist Refik Anadol this week at the World Economic Forum in Davos, Switzerland, where he displayed an exhibit of his AI-generated work.
+There’s plenty of room for fear, but “what can else can we do with them?” asked the artist Refik Anadol this week at the World Economic Forum in Davos, Switzerland, where he displayed an exhibit of climate-themed work created by training AI models on a trove of publicly available images of coral.

+Anadol, who builds his own AI models, said in an interview that he prefers to look at the bright side of the technology.
+But he hopes future commercial applications can be fine-tuned so artists can more easily opt out.

+“I totally hear and agree that certain artists or creators are very uncomfortable about their work being used,” he said.

-For painters like Erin Hanson, whose impressionist landscapes are so popular and easy to find online that she has seen their influence in AI-produced visuals, she is not worried about her own prolific output, which makes $3 million a year.
+For painter Erin Hanson, whose impressionist landscapes are so popular and easy to find online that she has seen their influence in AI-produced visuals, the concern is not about her own prolific output, which makes $3 million a year.

 She does, however, worry about the art community as a whole.